 South England

 Stonehenge and the nearby site of Avebury were two of the first chosen as World Heritage Sites in the UK because of the importance of their megaliths in prehistoric times.
 Further west, the City of Bath, with its Roman baths and eighteenth-century Palladian Architecture, is always a popular tourist destination.
-And if you want to experience nature at its most beautiful, visit the Dorset and East Devon Coast, (continue below)
+And if you want to experience nature at its most beautiful, visit the Dorset and East Devon Coast, otherwise known as the Jurassic Coast.
+Documenting 185 million years of our planet's history, this 95-mile stretch of coast is famous for its rock formations and fossils.

 South West England